- Describe the main properties of the adaptive immune system.

 - Identify the phylogenetic distribution of the adaptive immune system.

-- Describe the role of antigen presenting cells
+- Describe the role of antigen presenting cells and the distinct roles of Class I and II MHC molecules

 - Compare and contrast T cell receptors and immunoglobulins as antigen receptors